patrickmlong/iterplot/README.md

 # iterplot
-Module that generates iterative plots to expedite EDA
+Package that generates iterative plots to expedite EDA